farambis/StatCompare-Whiz/README.md

 ## Contributors

-This application was created by [Marton Gyimesi](https://github.com/johnsmith) and [Victor Webersberger](https://github.com/farambis).
+This application was created by [Marton Laszlo Gyimesi](https://github.com/marton-gyimesi) and [Victor Webersberger](https://github.com/farambis).
 Victor Webersberger and Marton Laszlo Gyimesi contributed equally to the conceptualization and programming of the StatCompare Whiz R Shiny application.

 ## Feedback and Support